tuduun/tuduun.github.io/content/blog/gatorgrade.md

 ---
 author: "Hugo Authors"
-title: "GatorGrader an Automatic Grading System"
+title: "# GatorGrade: A Python Tool to Implement GatorGrader"
-date: 2021-04-24
+date: 2022-04-24
 description: "Made for people who want to create a checklist "
 tags: ["emoji"]
 ---

-Emoji can be enabled in a Hugo project in a number of ways.

 <!--more-->
-# GatorGrade: A Python Tool to Implement GatorGrader

 GatorGrade is a Python tool that executes GatorGrader, an automatic grading tool that can be used to check assignments through user-created checks.
 GatorGrade is